TGovers/Angry_Ayaya_Release/README.md

 If you want to essentially “turn off” the distortion, just turn the distortion Drive, Range and Blend knobs to their lowest values.

+Additionally, if you set the Volume knob to past 1.0, you will clip your audio.
+99% of the time you really will not want this (hence the warning!), but we left it in for the niche cases when you might.

 Here is a setup that we recommend to get you started with the plugin.
 It creates a really subtle distortion with just the low frequencies coming through, creating a nice rumble or pulse depending on what you are putting through it.

 ![alt text](https://i.imgur.com/xx1Yx0v.png "Angry Ayaya Example Setup")